-Tree breeding is a key element of the plantation forestry and the national forest seed procurement aimed at guaranteeing a supply of seeds with inherited high-quality and diverse characteristics for forest regeneration.
-The tree species cultivated in Finland include Scots pine, Norway spruce, silver birch, hybrid aspen, black alder and Siberian larch.
+Tree breeding is a crucial element of the plantation forestry and the national forest seed procurement aimed at guaranteeing a supply of seeds with inherited high-quality and diverse characteristics for forest regeneration.
+The tree species subject to breeding activities in Finland include Scots pine, Norway spruce, silver birch, hybrid aspen, black alder and Siberian larch.

 Bioeconomy demands increasing but sustainable utilisation of forest resources.
-One efficient way to respond to this challenge takes place in the course of forest regeneration as the main part of the regeneration area of Finnish forests, some hundred thousand hectares, is cultivated either by planting or direct seeding.
+One efficient way to respond to this challenge takes place in the course of forest regeneration.
+The annual regeneration area of Finnish forests, more than a hundred thousand hectares, is cultivated either by planting or direct seeding.
 The use of genetically improved reforestation material in is an easy and effective way to enhance the timber production capability of a new forest.
-The improved hardiness, quality and yield of this material provides added value to both the forest owner and the forestry sector.
+The improved hardiness, quality and yield of this material provides added value to both the forest owner and the whole forestry sector.

-Tree breeding was started with the selection of thousands of tree specimens with particularly good growth and high quality characteristics growing in natural stands.
-These so called plus trees were multiplied by means of grafting and planted in hundreds of hectares of seed orchards.
-In seed orchards, the grafts of plus trees hybridise freely with each other through wind pollination producing genetically improved seed for use in artificial reforestation.
-The orchard seeds contain coincidental combinations of tens of excellent parent trees.
+Tree breeding was started with the selection of thousands of tree specimens with outstanding growth and quality characteristics growing in natural stands.
+These so called plus trees were propagated by means of grafting.
+In seed orchards, the grafts of plus trees hybridise freely with each other through wind pollination producing genetically improved seed for use in tree nurseries and direct seeding.
+The orchard seeds contain random combinations of tens of excellent parent trees.
 Exactly the same combinations could emerge in nature as well, but the likelihood of that happening is nearly non-existent.
 The introduction of plus trees from large areas to the same orchard greatly increases the probability of the enrichment of the most beneficial genes in the reforestation stock.

-For the time being, sexual propagation by means of seed orchards has been the only method to transfer the genetic gains from tree breeding into large-scale practice.
-Currently three quarters of the conifer seedlings produced for forestry purposes in Finland are grown from orchard seeds.
+For the time being, sexual propagation of plus trees by means of seed orchards has been the only method to transfer the genetic gains from tree breeding into large-scale practice.
+Currently a majority of the conifer seedlings produced in Finland are grown from orchard seeds.
 Alongside this method, a quicker and more efficient method is under development for spruce.
-It would enable to produce seedlings from seed embryos by means of the cultivation of vegetative plant cells.
+It would enable to produce seedlings from seed embryos by means of the vegetative propagation of plant cells.